Li-Liquid™ 509mg/5ml Oral Syrup

-- Glucose and sorbitol (E420).
-If your doctor has told you that you cannot tolerate some sugars, see your doctor before taking this medicine.
+- glucose.
+If you have been told by your doctor that you have an intolerance to some sugars, contact your doctor before taking this medicinal product.
 It contains 1.7g of glucose in each 5ml.
 When taken according to dosage recommendations, the maximum dose supplies up to 10.2g of glucose.
-This should be taken into account in patients with diabetes mellitus and may be harmful to teeth
+This should be taken into account in patients with diabetes mellitus and may be harmful to teeth.

 Always take this medicine exactly as your doctor or pharmacist has told you.
 Check with your doctor or pharmacist if you are not sure.

 - this medicine contains 509mg of lithium citrate in each 5ml.
 This is the same as 200mg lithium carbonate

 - if you feel that the effect of your medicine is too strong or too weak, do not change the dose yourself, but talk to your doctor or pharmacist

 - your doctor will check your blood levels while you are taking this medicine.
 These tests will be done just before you are due to take Li-Liquid and not less than 12 hours after your last dose.
 It is important that you do not miss these tests.
 The tests will be:

 - 4 to maximum of 7 days after you have started your treatment

 - then every week until your lithium levels are at a constant level in your blood

 - once the levels are stable, you will have this test every 3 months.